 St. Patrick’s Day Word Scramble

-The tried and true word scramble is a game that will be familiar to most students.
+You can’t go wrong with a word scramble activity.
 Word scrambles focus primarily on spelling skills, making them extremely useful for learning new words.
-Most words related to St. Patrick’s Day will fall into the tier-three category.
+Some of the words related to St. Patrick’s Day will fall into the tier-three category.
 Tier-three terms are content specific, meaning they are limited to narrow knowledge domains.
 Generally, tier-three terms have a low-frequency of use, and are more commonly encountered in informational text.
-Most of the words related to St. Patrick’s Day, for example, are considered tier-three terms because they don’t fall under the umbrellas of basic or academic terms.
-Ideally, the holiday word scramble walks the line of challenging and fun.
+Ideally, with the incorporation of a handful of tier-three terms, the holiday word scramble walks the line of challenging and fun.
 The following St. Patrick’s Day word list is challenging enough to be considered fun, but easy enough to avoid frustration.

 St. Patrick’s Day Wordsmith